insilichem/dummyatoms/README.md

 3. Upload externals files [.lib, .frcmod]

-	All systems ask for the right parametrization the software already takes care of all metal centers parametrization but peptides, cofactors or any other non-standard residue wants his own .lib and .frcmod as need it.
+	The software takes care	of all metal centers parametrization but peptides, cofactors or any other non-standard residue wants his own .lib (for charges) and .frcmod (for missing parameters) as need it.

 4. Output Option